 Am I the only one to push the envelope when my car is running low on fuel?
 Ignoring the innocuous red light or notification on the dashboard.
 Knowing that I really should stop to fill up, but on a mission to do x, y and z first.
-My anxiety levels creeping up as I continually check the fuel gauge.
+My anxiety levels slowly creep up as I continually check the fuel gauge.

-Wouldn’t it be easier to just to pull into a petrol station?
-Taking a few minutes to refuel would avoid my anxiety sky rocketing.
-Instead, I drive on, increasingly fretful of making it to my destination on the last teaspoon of fuel!
+Wouldn’t it be easier to simply pull into a petrol station?
+Taking a few minutes to refuel would avoid my anxiety from skyrocketing.
+Instead, I drive on, increasingly fretful about making it to my destination on the last teaspoon of fuel!

 According to a quick Google search, in 2018, it was estimated that 70,000 motorists per month run out of fuel.
-That is a lot of people who don’t have the time to stop to put petrol in the car.
-People who have no choice but to stop when they run out of fuel.
+That is a lot of people who don’t have the time to stop to put petrol in their car.
+People have no choice but to stop when they run out of fuel.

-What on earth does this has to do with yoga?
+What on earth does this have to do with yoga?

 I attended my first yoga class almost twenty years ago.
 I didn’t know it at the time, but I was heading towards burnout.
 It didn’t matter how many hours I spent at the office my workload never got any smaller.
 My inbox was always full.
 There was always something that needed doing.
 Tired much of the time & prone to bouts of depression.

 “When the well’s dry, we know the worth of water.” – Benjamin Franklin –

 I liked yoga immediately.
 The movement.
 The quiet.
 I felt calm during & after class.
-Practicing tree pose, standing on one leg, my gaze steady & my mind focused.
+In tree pose, standing on one leg, my gaze steady & my mind focused.
 It was a stark contrast to the busyness of life in London.
 Yoga encouraged me to take a much-needed pause in my day.
 Yoga taught me that it was okay to stop.
 Yoga helped me to relax & to top up my depleted energy levels.

 Life continues to be hectic but……